 - Cover tightly with aluminum foil sealed on all edges.

-- Scrap off the "fat cap" before removing it from the pan.
-If you cooked a whole or flat half, it is a good time to separate the two layers.
-Place on a platter, cover with foil and refrigerate for a least 3 hours before cutting.
+- Scrape off the fat cap while the meat is still hot.
+If using a whole or point brisket, separate the two layers.
+Cover and refrigerate for at least 3 hours before slicing.
 Discard the liquid.

 Recipe Notes